-The annual accounts for the year ended 31 March 2023 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code).
+The annual accounts for the year ended 31 March 2024 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code).
 The Code is based on International Financial Reporting Standards (IFRS) with interpretation appropriate to the public sector.
-The statements are designed to give a 'true and fair view' of the financial performance and position of SCTS for 2022/23.
+The statements are designed to give a 'true and fair view' of the financial performance and position of SCTS for 2023/24.

 The accounting concepts of 'materiality', 'accruals', 'going concern' and 'primacy of legislative requirements' have been considered in the application of accounting policies.
 In this regard the materiality concept means that information is included where the information is of such significance as to justify its inclusion.
 The accruals concept requires the non-cash effects of transactions to be included in the financial statement for the year in which they occur, not in the period in which the cash is paid or received.
 The going concern concept assumes that SCTS will not significantly curtail the scale of its operation.
+Further details on the going concern concept can be found within accounting policy 1.
 Wherever accounting principles and legislative requirements are in conflict the latter shall apply.